Datavault-UK/automate-dv/CONTRIBUTING.md

 ### If it's an idea, feedback or a general inquiry
 Create a post with as much detail as possible; We'll be happy to reply and work with you.

-## Pull requests
-If you've developed something which we can add via a pull request, we're more than happy to consider it, but we'd like to discuss the changes first.